 Area is considered covered if signal strength is at least - This setting defines the AP coverage area based on the minimum signal strength.
 If the signal strength is below the specified level, the area is considered to be not covered, which means that some data values will not be computed for the area (such areas will appear as white spots).
 The definition of "strong enough" is rather subjective because certain signal strength might be sufficient for low data rates, but insufficient for the high data rates required for such applications as VoIP.
 Additionally, 802.11 adapters vary in sensitivity, and some adapters might be able to provide good connectivity in zones where other adapters fail to connect altogether.
-The default value is 70 dBm.
-This setting is applicable to the following visualizations: Signal-to-Interference Ratio, AP Coverage Areas, and Number of APs.
+The default value is - 70 dBm.
+By default, this setting is applicable to the following visualizations: Signal-to-Interference Ratio, AP Coverage Areas, Number of APs, Frame Format, and Channel Bandwidth.
+Optionally, you can make it applicable to the Signal Level visualization by checking the Also applicable to Signal Level visualization checkbox.